logo-image

 • What is “Direct Cremation”?

 With this affordable option, the body is cremated shortly after death, without embalming, viewing or visitation.
-At Complete Cremation, we offer Direct Cremation at an all-included price of $895.
-This includes the necessary paperwork, basic services fee, transportation, a container for cremation, the crematory fee, a black plastic urn, and 2 certified copies of the death certificate.
+At Complete Cremation, we offer the 'Simple Cremation' at an all-included price of $1195.
+This includes the necessary paperwork, basic services fee, transportation, a container for cremation, the crematory fee, a black plastic urn, and 1 certified copy of the death certificate.

 • Is embalming required for cremation?